paradedb/paradedb/pg_bm25/README.md

 ## Overview

-`pg_bm25` is a PostgreSQL extension that enables full-text search using the Okapi BM25 algorithm, the state-of-the-art ranking function for full text search.
+`pg_bm25` is a PostgreSQL extension that enables full text search over SQL tables using the BM25 algorithm, the state-of-the-art ranking function for full text search.
 It is built in Rust using `pgrx` and supported on PostgreSQL 11+.